It was almost time to go but not before we paid the parking steward. Nice chap, he even gave us some Moroccan chocolate for the road.

 |"I feel terrible"|

-We met up with Steve who was already packed and ready to go, so we said peace and he left us to pack up our own tent.
+We met up with Steve who was already packed and ready to go, so we said "in a bit" and he left us to pack up our own tent.
+During our climb, he'd managed to photograph a White-throated Dipper in the canyon.
 As soon as we lay down, a powerful lethargy set in and it became almost impossible to move.
 It took formidable effort just to roll over on my side like a seal to take a picture of this Alpine Chough and Accentor.

 |This Seebohm's Wheatear was not hard on the eye though|